The G2L Way

 How We Got Here

+Global to Local was founded by healthcare and public health professionals seeking a new approach to community health in the US.
+Launched by global health groups, community organizations and city agencies, our work began as a simple concept: to adapt global health strategies to underserved communities in the US.
 In 2010, G2L launched the first of several pilot programs designed to specifically meet the needs of communities in SeaTac and Tukwila, Washington.
 It was clear early on that health outcomes of residents in these communities were markedly different from neighboring communities.

-Along the way, G2L served more than 12,000 individuals while testing over 10 programs tailored to meet the needs of the community outside a doctor’s office.
+Along the way, G2L has served more than 12,000 individuals while testing over 10 programs tailored to meet the needs of the community outside a doctor’s office.
 Today, Global to Local stands as a model for replication, bringing a world of opportunities to our U.S. communities.

 Community Work Takes a Village